Vyral/base-template/_posts/2020-04-16-what-questions-are-calgary-clients-asking-most-often.md

 * If yes, is that exposure due to employment relating to the health care profession?
 * Please provide any additional information regarding exposure.

 3\.
-Does anyone in the house currently being sold, have any symptoms of COVID-19?
+Does anyone in the house currently being sold have any symptoms of COVID-19?
 Including but not limited to a fever, dry cough, or flu like symptoms?

 * If yes, your Realtor&reg; may wish to have further discussions with you regarding showings.